whoenig/crazyflie_ros/README.md

 crazyflie_ros
 =============

-ROS Driver for Bitcraze Crazyflie (http://www.bitcraze.se/).
+ROS Driver for Bitcraze Crazyflie (http://www.bitcraze.se/), with the following features:

-Unlike other solutions, it is based on the official python SDK (which needs to be installed/copied separately).
+* Uses the official python SDK (which needs to be installed/copied separately)
+* Publishes on-board sensors in ROS standard message formats
+* Supports ROS parameters to reconfigure crazyflie parameters

 ## Installation